algolia/instantsearch-ios/Readme.md

   }

 }

-extension ViewController: StatsTextController {

-  func setItem(_ item: String?) {
-    title = item
-  }

-}
 ```

-Run your app and you will the most basic search experience: a `UISearchBar` with the number of results each time you write a query.
+You can now build and run your application to see the basic search experience in action.
+You should see that the results are changing on each key stroke.

-To get a more meaningful search experience, please follow our [Getting Started Guide](https://www.algolia.com/doc/guides/building-search-ui/getting-started/ios/).
+To get a more meaningful search experience, please follow the [Getting Started Guide](https://www.algolia.com/doc/guides/building-search-ui/getting-started/ios/).
+If you build a SwiftUI application, please check out the Getting [Started with SwiftUI guide](https://www.algolia.com/doc/guides/building-search-ui/getting-started/how-to/declarative/ios/)

 If you only require business logic modules in your project and use `InstantSearchCore` framework, add `import InstantSearchCore` to your source files.